 Merit-based financial aid for graduate school is available from universities, the government, and private foundations.
 New sources are continually being developed, and in the case of government aid, the amount varies depending upon current executive and legislative policy.

 As a prospective applicant, it is critical to thoroughly investigate the availability of financial aid in all its various forms as you go about the admissions process.
 Both the sources and the amounts are important considerations.

 Basic Types of Financial Assistance

-- Fellowships & Grants.
+- Fellowships and grants.
 These awards, granted on the basis of academic achievement, normally include a stipend for living expenses, and pay registration fees and tuition.
-They can be either portable (i.e., offered by an organization for study at any institution of the student's choice) or institutional (i.e., offered by the university or department for study there).
+They can be either portable (i.e., offered by an organization for study at any institution of the student’s choice) or institutional (i.e., offered by the university or department for study there).